Key takeaways

 Ask who's on your project

 A single practitioner?
 A team?
 Are they employees or subcontractors?
 If subcontractors, can you talk to them?
 Agencies sometimes pitch with their senior team and deliver with juniors.
-That's not inherently bad, but you should know.
+That isn't inherently bad, but you should know.

 Ask how they handle scope changes

-"We're flexible" is not an answer.
+"We're flexible" isn't an answer.
 Good vendors have a specific policy: what counts as in-scope work, what counts as a change, how changes get priced, and who approves them.
 The change-order policy is often the single biggest predictor of how the engagement will actually go.

 Ask for references from similar projects